cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/monolithic-landing-zone.md

 The Monolithic Landing Zone is known to be a local maximum that keeps complexity low in the short term while sacrificing flexibility in the long term.

-## When to Build a Monolithic Landing Zone
+## When to build a Monolithic Landing Zone

 > **⚠️** For Cloud Foundation that are getting started with building Landing Zones the Monolithic Approach is considered an anti-pattern.
 A modular approach as laid out in [Modular Landing Zones](/maturity-model/tenant-management/modular-landing-zones.md)  is recommended.